iit-DLSLab/Quadruped-PyMPC/README.md

 ## Overview
 This repo contains a model predictive controller based on the **single rigid body model** and written in **Python**.
-It cames in two flavours: gradient-based via [acados](https://github.com/acados/acados) or sampling-based via [jax](https://github.com/google/jax).
+It comes in two flavours: gradient-based via [acados](https://github.com/acados/acados) or sampling-based via [jax](https://github.com/google/jax).
 The controller is tested on real robots and is compatible with [Mujoco](https://mujoco.org/).
 See [the end of this README](https://github.com/iit-DLSLab/Quadruped-PyMPC?tab=readme-ov-file#citing-this-work) if you want to cite this work.

 Features gradient-based mpc: